publisha/publisha.github.io/Research/indesignusers.md

 ### Use character styles rather than bespoke style over-rides.
 When you import (place) text from MS Word, the author may have italicised some text.
 If this is still required then create a character style for it, and then use Find/Replace to look for italic and replace with the new character style (see the next item here)

-### Avoid using style names that refer to their appearance (like italic)
+### Avoid using style and tag names that refer to their appearance
-This obliges you to use that appearance even I'd design dictates otherwise.
-Of course you can change the style, but for anyone else who needs to edit your ePub, their poor brain will hiccup when they see `<span class=”blue”>` and they need to change the style to underlined red!
+Let's say you had a character style that gave an HTML tag `<span class=”blue”>`, then a future version editor may be discouraged from changing the style to a different colour.
+Use style names that define the *usage* rather than the appearance.

+### Character styles inherit the parent styles
 When setting the rules for a character style, remember, that it will always inherit the basic formats from its parent; the parent is the paragraph in which it resides.
-You should not select the font name again (it will be unusual to have a different font inside a line), because this will make it difficult for you to change the style of that paragraph.
-You will also find that it will over complicate the style rules in the ePub CSS.
+You do not need to select the font name again (it will be unusual to have a different font inside a line), because this will make it difficult for you to change the style of the whole paragraph; it  will also over complicate the style rules in the ePub CSS.

+### Avoid hardwiring UPPERCASE
-If you want text in uppercase, do not type as THAT but rather create a style that changes the text to uppercase A future generation of designers in your publishing company may want to re-publish this work.
-They may prefer these headings to have small-caps.
-Now thay need to dig in to the actual text and re-key those capitals — or use GREP.
+If you want text in uppercase, do not type as *THAT* but rather create a style that changes the text to uppercase.
+Future version editors may want to re-publish this work with these headings to use small-caps.
+Now they need to dig in to the actual text and re-key those capitals — or use sophisticated search with GREP.

-Avoid handcrafting the table of contents
-Use the feature in ID to generate automatically from the headings and subheadings.
-Even if you want extra features in there like images or intro text, start with the auto generated and then add those features.
-This will then give you an interactive TOC in the ePub (required).
-Alternatively, you can build this auto generated TOC on the pasteboard of ID, and it will transfer to the ePub (off the page)
+###Spreads in a re-flowable eBook
+If you intend that the print book becomes a re-flowable ebook as well then avoid putting image captions on the opposite page to the image in a spread.
-Do not expect to control the appearance of spreads in a flowable eBook Do not put captions to images on a different page Although you can attempt to get content to start on a new page, you don't know if this will be verso or recto.
-Fixed-format books are different!
+Although you can attempt to get content to start on a new page, you don't know if this will be verso or recto.

-InDesign CC for print
-and ePub from the Same File?
-Is it possible to use InDesign creatively so that the same file will produce good quality print (PDF) output, and then, with no modifications export for ePub3?
-Often times, book publishers will have their design studios working with InDesign to produce PDFs for print output.
-At the end of that workflow, comes the decision to create an eBook version.
-It is sometimes the case that the book designer has used InDesign in such a way that creating the eBook by exporting from InDesign is impractical unless the file is re-worked, with changes to the styling rules; the removal of style overides, the choice of a different font, the anchoring of pictures etc etc.
-What are the pitfalls and can book designers change their habits so publishers will not need to outsource this work?
-Just a few facts first.
-InDesign is a great wysiwyg page layout tool, but the what-you-see-is-what-you-get only applies to the print or PDF output.
-You won't see exactly the same in the resulting re-flowable eBook.
-Re-flowable ePubs need certain constraints, that PDFs do not, but these constraints are not disadvantageous for the print/PDF version; anchored images (a requirement for the ePUB), will still afford the flexibilty of position that you may need in the print version.
-'Drag and drop' was your friend, but now it could be your greatest enemy.
-If you use a book panel with book chapters as separate files, the technique for exporting to ePub is slightly different.
-I will explore this in a later article.
-Page Size
+### Page Size
-If we are starting the production of an eBook without even considering print, then we might start an InDesign file with a 'Digital Publishing Intent' - giving us a page size of 1024x768px portrait for the iPad.
-Good, if you want to simulate the appearance on the iPad, but really not required at all.
-So if your page is set up as a 'real' book size: eg. 156mm x 234mm with margins of 24mm top and bottom with 18mm and 16mm inside and outside, then fine for a re-flowable eBook.
-Conclusion: Leave as is - you don't need to change the page size.
+If we are starting the production of an eBook without even considering print, then we might start an InDesign file with a page size of  640x480 pixels portrait for the iPad.
+This will work well if you want to simulate the appearance on the iPad, but really not required at all.
+So if your page is set up as a 'real' book size: eg. 156mm x 234mm with margins of 24mm top and bottom with 18mm and 16mm inside and outside, then this is fine for a re-flowable eBook; it just means that the `wysiwyg` nature of InDesign is not perfect.
+You don't need to change the page size for the re-flowable ePub version, however if you are targeting the fixed-layout ePub that you may want to adjust the page size before exporting.

-Orientation and spreads
+### Orientation and spreads
 Re-flowable eBooks are normally viewed portrait.
 Although the iPad does give us a side-by-side view in landscape mode, this is not the same as spreads that you may see in your InDesign view.
 You can use spreads in your InDesign file for your print /PDF purposes, but these spreads will not result in a spread view.
 If your print book is designed as landscape pages, you can leave alone, but your eBook will look nothing like the print version unless you build a fixed-layout eBook.
 Conclusion: Leave as is - spreads can stay, the exported ePub will show in portrait.
 Spreads in InDesign are ignored on export.
 The ebook cover